elizamwikali/hello-world/README.md

 # hello-world
-telling your story to the whole universe i am a student studying web design and development i love reading novels and eating junk eg fries
+telling your story to the whole universe i am a student studying web design and development i love reading novels and eating junk eg fries and bajia